Astrobutterfly/Nicolle-s-Repo/Section A/README.md

 The student also follows a neat indention style.

-PS: I assume that under formal circumstances a code reviewer may not edit the code for the student to avoid issues of plagiarism, however for the sake of reflecting my skillset for the applucation I have attached a corrected anagram.py file giving correct output.
+PS: I assume that under formal circumstances a code reviewer may not edit the code for the student to avoid issues of plagiarism, however for the sake of reflecting my skillset for the application I have attached a corrected anagram.py file giving correct output.